cejiogu/IthacaEats/README.md

 The development of this application likewise encouraged me to further review my knowledge of relational databases, especially in regards to implementing them using SQLAlchemy.
 I particularly had to review several parameters for the ```relationship()``` (namely the ```back_populates``` and the ```secondary``` parameters).

 ### Insights
-- I reviewed much SQL Alchemy during the development of the backend API of the application,
 ### Aspirations
 - Implement authentication feature into backend of application
 - Implement feature to use multiple labels to sort restaurants